whisperpine/reonic-devops-challenge/SUBMISSION.md

 - Use a specific container image tag instead of "latest".
   Currently the Lambda Function is using the "latest" tag of the container image, which is not a good practice.
 We'd better use a semver-tagged image.

+- Write integration tests for end-to-end testing and observe the behaviour of the whole system in edge cases and high load sennarios.

 - Use [trivy](https://github.com/aquasecurity/trivy) to scan vulnerabilities in container images and node package dependencies.